fredydevelop/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home: This script changes the working directory to the user's home directory.

 3-listfiles: This script displays the current directory contents in a long format.

+4-listmorefiles:This script Display current directory contents, including hidden files (starting with .).
+Use the long format.